 Considering the heavy ties to technology, it’s understandable that continuous evolution is the one true constant trend within the AV industry.
 Let’s take a look at the 5 most noticeable trends that we see impacting AV throughout 2019.
+For a deeper dive into each of the trends, be sure to click on the subhead.

 As will all aspects of the new digital economy, on-demand heavily personalized experiences are surfacing within AV.
 For instance, we are seeing growth in the desire for streaming AV that provides (often customized) video content and audio on-demand.